johirhaquedipok/Dente-single-person-service-provider-_React/instructons.md

 13.3 What other services does firebase provide other than authentication👍

 You will create an about me page.
 It could be the about route.
 There you will put your name and your image (picture is optional.
 However, if you put a photo, please put a professional look picture).
 And write a small paragraph (3-5 lines) about your goal.
-And how you will work hard to achieve your goal. ⚠🟥 baki ache answer⚠🟥
+And how you will work hard to achieve your goal. 👍

 Create a 404 page (not found page)👍
 Minimum 9 meaningful git commit👍